artsiomkorzun/1brc-walkthrough/Walkthrough.md

 * @jerrinot for the ILP and 16-byte branching.
 * @abeobk for the masking idea.

-All these ideas were incorporated in my final solution.
+All these ideas were incorporated into my final solution.